vali-ray/infinite_games/README.md

 ##  Introduction

 We incentivize the prediction of future events.
 We currently restrict the prediction space to binary future events listed on Polymarket.
 We will expand soon to new markets and providers.
+We are focused on *judgemental forecasting* rather than *statistical forecasting*.
+We hence expect the models used by miners to be LLMs.

+### High-level mechanism

+Miners submit their predictions to validators.
+Each prediction has to be done early enough before the event underlying the prediction settles.
+Once the event settles, the validators that received the prediction score the miner.

 ## LLMs open new predictive capabilities